Qala (film): Plot

 Urmila teaches Qala the art of music but warns her against being a courtesan.
-In the present, Qala is haunted by visions of her brother who accuses her of taking what is rightfully his.
-A doctor advises Qala to rest.
-In another flashback, Qala is being taught music to perform in 3 days but Urmila chides her and accuses her of not working hard enough.
-Urmila locks Qala out in the freezing snow.
-At the performance, few people show up and Qala is upstaged by an orphan, Jagan.
-Urmila takes a liking to Jagan's music and brings him home to live with her.
-Qala is jealous of Jagan.
-In the present, a renowned singer - Sanyal dies.
-In another flashback, her mother seduces Sanyal to obtain a chance for Jagan to sing with him.
-To further Jagan's career, Urmila attempts to marry Qala off but Qala declines.
+Qala is haunted by visions of her brother, who accuses her of taking what is rightfully his, for which a doctor advises her to rest.
+In another flashback, Qala is being taught music for a performance in 3 days, but Urmila chides her and accuses her of not working hard enough.
+To punish her, Urmila locks Qala out in the snow.
+At the performance, few people show up, and Qala is upstaged by an orphan, Jagan.
+Urmila takes a liking to his music and brings him home to live with her, to the dismay of Qala, who is jealous of him.
+In the present, a renowned singer, Sanyal, has died.
+It is revealed that her mother seduced Sanyal to obtain a chance for Jagan to sing with him.
+To further Jagan's career, Urmila attempts to marry Qala off but she refuses.
 Urmila hosts a party and invites several influential people.
 At the party, Qala feels invisible but is noticed by Sanyal, whom she kisses.

-Unfortunately, Jagan falls sick and cannot sing so Qala sings instead, impressing the guests.
-Jagan gets sicker to the point of being unable to sing but is cared for by Urmila.
-Qala seduces Sumant Kumar to obtain a chance at recording a song, taking Jagan's place.
-That night Jagan talks to Qala one last time before he hangs himself in the forest.
+Jagan falls sick and cannot sing so Qala sings instead, impressing the guests.
+Jagan's sickness worsens to the point of being unable to sing but is cared for by Urmila.
+Qala seduces Sumant Kumar to obtain a chance to record a song, taking Jagan's place.
+That night, Jagan talks to Qala one last time before he hangs himself in the forest.
 The next day, Qala discovers his body and hugs his corpse.
 Her mother is distraught and cradles Jagan in her hands.
-Urmila and Qala have a fight during which Qala calls Urmila a courtesan.
-Urmila forbids Qala from coming back to their house ever again.
+Urmila and Qala have a fight during which Qala calls Urmila a courtesan, after which she forbids Qala from coming back to their house ever again.
 Qala leaves for Calcutta for her recording session.
 She is nervous and cannot sing even on the 11th take.
-She was forced to provide oral pleasure to Sumant, for a last chance.
-She recalls Jagan, who used to sing for himself.
-Taking his words into account, she successfully records the song.
-Anushka Sharma makes a cameo here as an actress.
-Qala slowly rises to fame as a singer.
-She becomes close with Majshoor, the songwriter who advises her to cease her arrangement with Sumant.
-While being interviewed by journalists again, she sees a vision of Jagan.
+For a last chance, she is forced to provide oral pleasure to Sumant.
+She recalls Jagan, who said that he always sung for himself.
+Using this mindset, she successfully records the song.
+Qala slowly rises to fame as a singer, becoming close with Majrooh, the songwriter who advises her to cease her arrangement with Sumant.

+While being interviewed by journalists again, she sees another vision of Jagan.
 While recording a song, she breaks down and sees snow falling all around her.
 Her mother hears her interview being broadcast over the radio.
-In a flashback, Qala drops a globule of mercury into Jagan's milk before his performance, leading to his cough.
-Now, Qala attempts to kill herself by overdosing on sleeping pills.
+In a flashback, Qala is shown dropping a globule of mercury into Jagan's milk before his performance, leading to his sickness.
+She attempts to kill herself by overdosing on sleeping pills.
 Her doctor calls her mother and informs her of Qala's suicide attempt.
-Her mother comes to Calcutta and sees that Qala has hanged herself.
-Her mother tearfully listens to Qala's vinyl which she had sent to her in Himachal Pradesh.
+Her mother comes to Calcutta to visit her, but finds that she has hanged herself.
+Later, she tearfully listens to Qala's vinyl which Qala had sent to her in Tanuku.